worepix/doc-chester/source/tutorials/mqtt-to-influxdb.rst

 MQTT to InfluxDB
 ################

-For storing data from our sensors we like to use ``InfluxDB`` - time series database.
+For storing data from our sensors we like to use ``InfluxDB`` - time-series database.
-As bridge between MQTT and InfluxDB we created a ``mqtt2influxdb``.
+As a bridge between MQTT and InfluxDB we created a ``mqtt2influxdb``.
 Service connects to InfluxDB and MQTT broker and by users config subscribe MQTT topics and store data from messages.

 ************